Play Live Radio

 Ventura County resident Andrew Canepa was one of the victim's of Monday's mass shooting in Reno.

-It was a tragic ending to the weekend for the group of men who were in Nevada for a bachelor party.
-Two of them were killed and two seriously wounded in Monday’s shooting.
+The men were in Nevada for a bachelor party.
+Two of them were killed and two were seriously wounded in Monday’s shooting.

 They were about to return home when the gunman approached them in the valet area.
-Police say he tried to open fire, but his gun jammed.
-The group scattered, but the man fixed the gun and fired several shots, hitting four members of the group.
+Police say he tried to open fire, but his gun temporarily jammed.
+The group scattered, but the man then fired several shots, hitting four members.

 "It's really hard to comprehend.
 It's a shock," said Bucaria.

-Now, he says he’s ready to do t-shirts to help his friend’s family.
-Canepa had a young son.
+Now, he says he’s ready to make T-shirts to help his friend’s family.
+Canepa has a young son.

 "Every day, I'd see Andrew.
 He was always a great guy to be around.
 It was like family (in his restaurant).
-His slogan was 'This is where the locals meet.'
-It's been a shock."
+His slogan was 'This is where the locals meet.'"

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.